Sessions & Transactions

 Connection Settings

-The MongoDB drivers offer a dedicated replica set name configuration option turing the driver into auto detection mode.
-This option helps identifying the primary replica set nodes and command routing during a transaction.
+The MongoDB drivers offer a dedicated replica set name configuration option turing the driver into auto-detection mode.
+This option helps identify the primary replica set nodes and command routing during a transaction.

 Make sure to add replicaSet to the MongoDB URI.
 Please refer to connection string options for further details.